Ben-D-Anderson/ben-d-anderson.github.io/about.md

 permalink: /about
 ---

 Hello, my name is Ben Anderson.
-I'm a software engineer and cyber security enthusiast from the United Kingdom.
+I'm a software engineer from the United Kingdom.

-This is my personal blog where I write about programming and cyber security.
-This includes topics in said fields which I find particulary interesting or want to share - including my own mini-projects.
+This is my technical blog where I write about programming and cyber security.

-With regards to programming, I'm most experienced in Java and am an Oracle Certified Professional Java SE 8 Programmer.
-The majority of my programming projects will either be in Java or Python, as I have a fair amount of experience with Python too.

 The content and opinions on this blog are completely my own and do not represent any entity or organisation that I work for.